Q. Are there any conditions that you don’t cover?

 A. The day normally finishes between 4pm and 5pm but it depends on the Centre and what facilities are being used.

-Q. My husband can’t get the day off work so can I bring my mum, sister or a friend?
+Q. My Partner can’t get the day off work so can I bring another family member or a friend?

 A. Yes, that is fine